 6.3.8 The Ideal Political System?

+It is tempting to argue that there should be a single best way of governing a society.
 William Godwin, in An Enquiry Concerning Political Justice, and its Influence on General Virtue and Happiness, vol. 1, wrote:

 “There must in the nature of things be one best form of government, which all intellects, sufficiently roused from the slumber of savage ignorance, will be irresistibly incited to approve.”
 (Book III, chap.
 VII)